 How much is my construction accident case worth?

-The value of an injury suffered in a construction accident is an accumulation of several different factors.
-These include any accident related economic expenses such as lost wages and damage to your car as well as non-economic losses such as pain and suffering and mental anguish.
-At Palermo Law, our experience in handling thousands of accident cases allows us to accurately assess the value of your case to determine the fairest settlement or jury award.
-In cases of long-term injuries, we partner with experts in the fields of medicine and economics to make sure that your compensation is adjusted for future inflation.
-This allows you the peace of mind knowing that you will be compensated for years to come
+The value of a construction accident injury is determined by various factors, including economic expenses like lost wages and property damage, as well as non-economic losses such as pain and suffering and mental distress.
+At Palermo Law, our extensive experience in handling numerous accident cases enables us to accurately evaluate the value of your case and secure the fairest settlement or jury award possible.
+For cases involving long-term injuries, we work with specialists in medicine and economics to ensure that your compensation is adjusted to account for future inflation.
+This provides you with peace of mind, knowing that you will receive compensation for years to come.